githubtraining/community-starter-kit/responses/01-welcome-story.md

 ![Monalisa octocat: the original](https://octodex.github.com/images/original.png)

-Mona is part of a busy team of developers that is in the process of adding some new developers to the team.
-To help welcome these new teammates, she has created a cool new Probot app that automatically generates messages when they create their first issue, pull request, and merge their first pull request.
+Mona is part of a growing team of developers.
+To help onboard their new teammates, Mona has created a cool new Probot app called **Welcome-bot** that automatically generates messages when new team members create their first issue and open or merge their first pull request.

-So far, she has been working with a few members of her team to fine-tune the app, but one of her co-workers recommended that she make the project open source.
-Mona has never published an open source project before, so after receiving the OK from her legal team, she is looking for someone to help her out.
+So far, Mona has been working with a few members of the team to fine-tune the app, but someone recommended that Mona make the project open source so that other projects can start creating the same awesome experience for first timers.
+Mona has never published an open source project before, so after receiving the OK from the legal team, Mona is looking for someone to help out.

-In this course, you will help Mona get her repository ready for her open source community.
+In this course, you will help Mona get the **Welcome-bot** repository ready for the open source community.

 ### What is Probot